 Hybrid Deployments: As banks attempt to update and evolve digitally, cloud security deployments become increasingly common, incorporating cloud and server-free infrastructure.
 Because Legacy cannot be removed, banks have a hybrid reality that is hardest to imagine and safe.

-Attackers exploit supplier chains and partner links to acquire a foothold in financial networks, from cloud storage to FinTech physical contacts that can use banking and regulatory infrastructure.
+Attackers exploit supplier chains and partner links.
+They use these connections to gain a foothold in financial networks.
+This includes everything from cloud storage to FinTech physical contacts.
+These contacts can access banking and regulatory infrastructure.

-In preparing a campaign against any firm, the sophisticated the attackers realize that the more complex a network is, the less visibility security personnel and bank personnel would have.
+When preparing a campaign against any firm, attackers understand the complexity of networks.
+The more complex a network is, the less visibility security and bank personnel have.

 Trend No.4 – Securing Remote Jobs in the Post-COVID World